Skip to main content

 1. Create an API key

-2. Set the API key as an environment variable named ACTIVITYSMITH_API_KEY or pass it directly to ActivitySmith::Client.
+2. Set ACTIVITYSMITH_API_KEY or pass it directly to ActivitySmith::Client.

 Ruby